quanterall/HaskellMaterials/basics/01-values-and-functions.md

 so we are applying `reverse` first, then `takeWhile` (to get characters that aren't '1'), then get the length of the resulting string.

+`reverse` takes a `String` and will reverse it.
+The result is then passed to `takeWhile (/= '1')` which will take all initial characters of the string as long as they are not `'1'`.
+The result of that is then passed to `length` which will return the length.

 The example using `>>>` does the same thing, but can be read from left to right.
 The last example, using the operator `&` is the same as commonly used pipeline operators like `|>` from F#, Elm & Elixir, and might be more readable to some.
 It works by taking whatever value we have on the left